Yuxin29/Mini_C_Library/README.md

-My hand-make C-library
+# 🧰 My Handmade C Libraries

+> A collection of foundational C libraries built from scratch to deepen understanding of memory management, strings, and low-level programming.

+---

-💡 About
+## 💡 About

-There is three basic library I made for future C projects
+This repository contains **three base libraries** I built for future C projects at 42 and beyond:

+### 🧩 libft
+A custom reimplementation of the C standard library — built from scratch to fully understand memory, pointers, and core functions.

-libft - custom C library that I make from scratch.
+- Reimplements standard C library functions (`strlen`, `memcpy`, `atoi`, etc.)
-The point is to understand memory, pointer and string functions in C standard library.
-The workflow is the check the definition of each c funtion from the manual, understand it and re-implement it myself.
+- Includes a `bonus` part with linked list utilities (`t_list`)
-The library is used for all my following  C projects, and I keep reimforce it and make it more robust with the projects going on.
+- Used as a base library for all following C projects

-get_next_line - Line-by-Line File Reader in C
+- Continuously reinforced and improved through each new project

+---

+### 📜 get_next_line
+**Line-by-line file reader in C**

-A low-level implementation of a function to read a file line-by-line, managing buffers and memory efficiently.
-Handles edge cases like newline placement and buffer overflow.
+A low-level implementation of a function that reads files line by line, managing buffers and memory efficiently.

-ft_printf - Custom printf() from basic write()
+- Handles newline placements, buffer overflows, and EOF correctly
+- Supports multiple file descriptors via the bonus version
+- Helps master buffer logic, memory allocation, and static variables

+---

+### 🖨️ ft_printf
+**Custom implementation of `printf()`**

-A fully functional recreation of the C printf() function, supporting various format specifiers (%d, %s, %x, etc.) and flags.
-Built to deepen understanding of variadic functions.
+A functional recreation of the standard `printf()` function, using only basic `write()` calls.

-🛠️ Usage
-Requirements    C compiler (like gcc)

-Instructions
+- Supports format specifiers: `%c`, `%s`, `%p`, `%d`, `%i`, `%u`, `%x`, `%X`, `%%`
-- Go to the library directory and run:
+- Built to understand **variadic functions** and formatted output
-$ make
-- Other available make commands:
-$ make bonus   # Compile extra bonus functions
-$ make clean   # Delete object files
-$ make fclean  # Delete object files and the static library
-$ make re      # Recompile everything

-- Use it in your code
-#include "libft.h"
+- Used across other projects for formatted logging and debugging

+---

+## 🧱 Directory Structure

 📋 Testing